-Emission factors used and emission rates estimated for each of these sources are included in Technical Backup to be provided upon request.
+Emission factors used and emission rates estimated for each of these sources are included in Technical Backup provided to the NYCDEP.

 Peak 24-hour average number of moving collection vehicles: 13.
 Peak 24-hour average number of queuing collection vehicles: 1.